stevekanger/react-superstore/README.md

 2. `getStore()` which can be used anywhere in your app to get the store value.

 3. `dispatch()` which sets the store and can also be used anywhere in your app.
-You can use this to set the store directly just like reacts `setState`.
+This can be used just like reacts `setState`.
 You can set the store directly like `dispatch(newStore)` or pass a function that has the current store value as an argument and return your new store value to set it `dispatch(currentStore => currentStore + 1)`.

 Lets show some examples.
 We will make a simple counter.